SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

   - Lock-in risk assessment
     - The project's [maintainers](https://github.com/goharbor/community/blob/main/MAINTAINERS.md)
-      document shows that there are a sufficient number of core maintainers/contributors that differ over various companies, therefore the single point of failure is not a case here
+      document shows that there are a sufficient number of core maintainers/contributors that differ over various companies, we therefore deem the lock-in risk arising from a single point of failure to be low

 - :heavy_check_mark: [Dragonfly][dragonfly]
   - Dragonfly project meets all "four opens"